-- N flag : When the locator uniquely identifies a node in the network (i.e. it is provisioned on one and only one node), the N bit MUST be set.
-Otherwise, this bit MUST be clear. - Other flags are not defined and SHOULD be set to 0 and MUST be ignored on receipt.
+- \ N bit : When the locator uniquely identifies a node in the network (i.e., it is provisioned on one and only one node), the N bit MUST be set.
+Otherwise, this bit MUST be clear. - \ A bit : When the Locator is configured as anycast, the A bit SHOULD be set.
+Otherwise, this bit MUST be clear.
+If both the N and A bits are set, then the receiving routers MUST ignore the N bit (i.e., consider it as not set). - \ Other flags are not defined and SHOULD be set to 0 and MUST be ignored on receipt.